Mediterranean Green Bean Salad

 Well, wake up!
 This salad is a far cry from the usual.
 With eye-popping flavor, Mediterranean green bean salad is so fantastic, you’ll want to eat it every day.

-Picture this: Crisp, bright green beans, briny burgundy-colored kalamata olives, flavor-packed sun-dried tomatoes, and crunchy toasted walnuts.
+Picture perfect!
+Imagine crisp, bright green beans, briny burgundy-colored kalamata olives, flavor-packed sun-dried tomatoes, and crunchy toasted walnuts.
 Pretty great so far, right?
-Now imagine that topped with a perfectly balanced, garlicky, lemony vinaigrette, with flecks of fresh oregano.
+Now add to the picture a perfectly balanced, garlicky, lemony vinaigrette, with flecks of fresh oregano.
 Hungry yet?
 I know I am.

+Versatile.
 Serve this salad at room temperature or chilled.
 It’s good warm, too.
-Perfect with grilled salmon or chicken, or a great steak!
+It goes perfectly with grilled salmon or chicken, or a great steak!
 I served it with classic spaghetti last weekend, along with toasty garlic bread, and it was totally yum.
+The salad is easy to bring to get-togethers, too, and everyone seems to love it.

 - Green Beans (Haricot Vert): Buy slender green beans, as fresh as possible.
 A mix of yellow (wax) and green beans is delicious and pretty, too.
 Harvest a handful of each from your garden, if you’re lucky enough to have them.